FreeSEOTools.io

 How to Use the Meta Tag Generator

-The character counter on this tool turns green at 50–60 characters (optimal), yellow at 30–49 (acceptable but leaving space unused), and red either below 30 (too vague to attract clicks) or above 60 (will be truncated by Google).
-Watch the live SERP preview below the inputs to see exactly how your title will appear in search results.
+The character counter on this tool turns green at 50–60 characters (optimal), yellow at 30–49 (acceptable), and red either below 30 (too vague) or above 60 (will be truncated by Google).

 Using the SERP Preview